garywill/BigSearch/src/README.md

 [Online GUI engine-editing tool (link 1)](https://acsearch.ga/editengine.php) ([link 2](http://acsearch.tk/editengine.php))

+Generally, just use above GUI editor.
+If you don't want to (e.g. you are advanced user and want to use advanced features), please go on and read below.

 Following paragraphs of this section are about JSON-format engine data specification.
 For both:

 1. User-defined private engines